flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 #### Protected ID prefixes

 - `org.gnome.`: Only apps in [this list](https://gitlab.gnome.org/Teams/Releng/AppOrganization/-/blob/main/data/registered-app-ids.yml)
   are allowed to use it.
+The restriction only applies to the toplevel namespace.
 - `org.kde.`: The project must be hosted in a [group on KDE Invent](https://invent.kde.org/explore/groups?page=1).
 - `com.system76.`: The project must be hosted in the [pop-os organization on GitHub](https://github.com/pop-os).